ThePerro08/sito-web/content/pages/about.md

 Title: About
-Date: 2012-12-01 10:02
+Date: 24/10/2024
 ##### Who I am

-Hi, I'm Pietro Bertera and I live on the Como Lake - Italy.
+Hi, I'm Giuseppe Perrone and I live in Laterza in the south of Italy.

 ##### What I do

-I work in the IT technical support since many years.
+I work in the IT technical cloud since many years.

 ##### About this blog